Government of Canada information management

 • Shape the way you work with information.
 You will quickly discover both immediate and long-term benefits.

-Information Management Protocols (IMPs) provide additional guidance and instruction on issues not specifically referenced by existing policy instruments.
-These mini policy explanations have been developed to respond to frequently asked questions and/or emerging information management challenges faced by many departments.
+The Treasury Board of Canada Secretariat has developed additional guidance on information management and data governance issues to respond to frequently asked questions and/or emerging information management challenges faced by many departments.

 Date modified: